jorgeuie/Sports_manage/README.md

 How it's used: While not the classic Singleton implementation that restricts creation to a single object, the purpose is the same: to provide a single global access point to a shared resource.
 Player.players acts as a centralized registry of all created players.
 Any part of the program that needs to find a player by their ID can access this global list without needing to pass it as a parameter everywhere.

-# Composite pattern
+# Composite Pattern
 Category: Structural.

-Where it's used: In the Tournament and EventoDeportivo (Sports Event) classes.
+Where it's used: Primarily in the Team class and its relationship with FootballPlayer objects.

-How it's used: The Composite pattern allows you to treat a group of objects the same way you would a single object.
-In this case, I,ve a hierarchy: a Team is composed of Player objects; a Contest is composed of Players or Teams; and a Tournament or EventoDeportivo is composed of Contest objects.
-This "part-whole" structure allows you to build complex objects from simpler ones.
-A Tournament is a tree structure where the leaves are the players/teams and the intermediate nodes are the matches (Contest).
+How it's used:
+The Composite pattern allows you to compose objects into tree-like structures to represent hierarchies where both individual elements and collections of elements can be treated uniformly.

+In the project, the Team class uses Composition to manage its players:

+Component (Common Interface):

+The Player class, and specifically its subclass FootballPlayer, conceptually acts as the "Component."
+It defines the basic attributes (name, age, id) and behavior expected of any individual participant in a team.

+Leaf (Individual Object):

+A FootballPlayer object is a "Leaf."
+It's an individual, atomic unit within the team that does not contain other players.

+Composite (Container Object):

+A Team object is the "Composite."
+It contains a collection (a list, self.players) of FootballPlayer "Leaf" objects.
+The Team class provides methods like add_player (to add a Leaf) and show_players (to interact with its contained Leaves).
+This allows you to manage the entire group of players (the team) as a single, cohesive unit.